 REESE'S PEANUT BUTTER TREES

-And your best Reese’s option is….these Reese’s Trees.
-You can indulge on one for just 90 calories, 5 grams of fat and 8 grams of sugar!
+And your best Reese's option is… these Reese's Trees!
+You can indulge in one for just 90 calories, 5 grams of fat and 8 grams of sugar!

 LINDT MILK CHOCOLATE SNOWMEN

 If you're one of those people who love giving oversized holiday-shaped chocolates as presents, try downsizing it this year.
 These mini Lindt Milk Chocolate Snowmen are just 55 calories a piece.
 Whether or not the recipient decides to eat the full serving is up to them, but at least the nutrition comes from quality ingredients.

 Despite a lengthy ingredient list, these Chocolate Covered Pretzels are low in calories and won't tap out your fat and sugar banks.
 They're the perfect treat for any salty and sweet fan.

 GHIRARDELLI SQUARES PEPPERMINT BARK

 Peppermint bark may be a festive holiday staple, but unless you can limit yourself to just a square or two, it's a slippery slope–especially if you're trying to survive the holidays without love handles.
 Just three squares have nearly as many calories as entire bag of Reese's Pieces and an extra gram of saturated fat.